 Service

-At St. Andrew, we care for “the least of these” by providing hands-on service, financial support, and gifts-in-kind to people in need.
-Check out some of our partners—and if you're interested in volunteering (all ages are welcome), email office@standrewboulder.org.
+Jesus calls us to care for the “least of these.”
+We do that at St. Andrew by partnering with local and international organizations that serve people in need.
+Check out some of our mission partners—and if you're interested in volunteering (all ages are welcome), email office@standrewboulder.org.

 Want to help?
 We serve dinner on the second Thursday of every month.